gov-cy/govcy-design-system-docs-v0/src/components/date_input.md

 ## When not to use this component
 Do not use the date input component if users are unlikely to know the exact date of the event you’re asking about.

-Read more about how to ask users for dates(LINK).

 ## How it works
 The date input component consists of 3 fields to let users enter a day, month and year.